OUR UNIQUE CURRICULUM

 Lower Elementary is a CCMA accredited Montessori program for the Primary Grades (Grades 1 to 3).
 At this level the goal is to instill a love of learning, independence, and self-confidence while exploring a wide range of subjects.

 Our Upper Elementary program begins at Grade 4 – a transition year from a full Montessori environment to a more traditional classroom setting.
 In preparation for high school, students will be provided with textbooks and introduced to homework and formal tests.
 In core subjects like Mathematics, Science, and Language Arts, students follow an enriched Ontario Ministry of Education curriculum.
 In addition to a homeform teacher, students will also have specialist teachers for various subjects including Music, Art, French, Italian, Religion and Physical Education.

 LDVA is registered with the Ontario Ministry of Education as an independent Roman Catholic elementary school.
-Students at from Grade 1 to 8 are introduced to Religion through the Gospel and other readings from the Bible.
-The goal is to heighten spiritual awareness while preparing eligible students for the sacraments.
+Students from Grades 1 to 8 are introduced to Religion through the Gospel and other readings from the Bible.
+The goal is to heighten spiritual awareness.

 For information on application procedures and tuition schedules click on on of the following link: